15-14-wdi-sf/Notes/README.md

-### A new route for Todos
+### A new route for Tasks

-The *RESTful* convention would be to make a form available at `/todos/new`.
+The *RESTful* convention would be to make a form available at `/tasks/new`.
 Let's add this route.

 `/config/routes.rb`